en9inerd/en9inerd.github.io/content/posts/my-favorite-dev-environment-after-a-decade-with-vscode/index.md

 tags = ["neovim", "tmux", "window-manager", "terminal", "productivity"]
 +++

-# My Favorite Dev Environment After a Decade with VSCode

 For a long time, I considered my development environment on VSCode to be quite convenient and productive.
 I configured LSP servers, mastered many shortcuts, and tried to use a minimal number of plugins — instead relying heavily on native tasks.
 It seemed like it couldn’t get any better — my productivity was at its peak.

 But earlier this year, I became more interested in how other developers set up their development environments, for example, [ThePrimeagen].
 After that, doubts started to creep in: maybe I was far from true productivity...